andy29485/qinq/README.md

 - Andriy Zasypkin - head developer / the bad graphics designer / all other things
 - Nelson Chen - contributed a question
+- Jason Tufano - contributed an idea for a question

 ## How To Use